meta-llama/llama-stack/docs/source/distributions/building_distro.md

                         Image Type to use for the build.
 This can be either conda or container or venv.
 If not specified, will use the image type from the template config. (default: conda)
   --image-name IMAGE_NAME
-                        [for image-type=conda|venv] Name of the conda or virtual environment to use for the build.
+                        [for image-type=conda|container|venv] Name of the conda or virtual environment to use for the build.
 If not specified, currently active Conda environment will be used if found. (default: None) --print-deps-only     Print the dependencies for the stack only, without building the stack (default: False) --run                 Run the stack after building using the same image type, name, and other applicable arguments (default: False)